cgcs2000/sphericalmercator/README.md

 [![Build Status](https://secure.travis-ci.org/mapbox/node-sphericalmercator.svg?branch=master)](http://travis-ci.org/mapbox/node-sphericalmercator)

+> This repository is a fork of `mapbox/sphericalmercator`, but for CGCS2000.

-`node-sphericalmercator` provides projection math for converting between mercator meters, screen pixels (of 256x256 or configurable-size tiles), and latitude/longitude.
+`sphericalmercator` provides projection math for converting between mercator meters, screen pixels (of 256x256 or configurable-size tiles), and latitude/longitude.